tylerlrhodes/blog2/content/posts/book-review-1-page-marketing-plan.md

 One thing I appreciated about this book was that it wasn't just about quick marketing or cheap sales gimmicks.
-It was about building a quality marketing plan for a potentially very small or medium sized business, and one of the messages was delivering value to customers more than just selling them something quickly.
+It was about building a quality marketing plan for a potentially very small or medium sized business.
+One of the messages was delivering value to customers more than just selling them something quickly, and this message seems to have been repeated a number of times.
+It must be important.

 The book codifies a lot of marketing tactics and how to incorporate them into a strategy to market a business or product.
 The author